sconnors/ticket-platform-vue/README.md

 # Getting Started

-Download the project, please do not fork the project.

 Make sure you have latest node.js installed on your machine.

 Run the following commands in the project directory: